WarriorOFlonelinesS/Calculator/README.md

    + Changing themes
 # Operations
 ## Summ
 For summing select the first number and click on the button with sign `+`.
 After select the second number.
-In the end click on `=` .
+In the end click on `=`.
 ## Substraction
 For substraction select the first number and click on the button with sign `-`.
 After select the second number.
-In the end click on `=` .
+In the end click on `=`.
 ## Multiplication
 For multiplication select the first number and click on the button with sign `*`.
 After select the second number.
-In the end click on `=` .
+In the end click on `=`.
 ## Division
 For division select the first number and click on the button with sign `÷`.
 After select the second number.
-In the end click on `=` .
+In the end click on `=`.
 ## Percent
 For finding a percent select the first number and click on the button with sign `%`.
 After select the second number.
-In the end click on `=` .
+In the end click on `=`.
+## Changing of themes
+For changing theme click on the button `☼`.
+# Cloning